aschombe/x80Hao-CPU/README.md

 # x80Hao-CPU
-This is our CPU design project from CS 382 - Computer Architecture and Organization.
+This is our CPU design project from CS 382 - Computer Architecture and Organization at Stevens Institute of Technology.

-I recommend reading the manual, it is the only way to understand our CPU infrastructure.
+For this project we created a CPU, an assembly language to accompany the architecture, and an assembler.
+See 'CS 382 Project.pdf' to read about the infrastructure and how to use the CPU.